'You are insulting judges': SC warns ONGC of contempt over arbitrators' fees

-The Supreme Court on Wednesday warned the Oil and Natural Gas Corporation (ONGC) of contempt, for declining to pay fees to the arbitrators, retired judges, who have been arbitrating its dispute with Schlumberger Asia Services Ltd.
+The Supreme Court on Wednesday pulled up public sector behemoth ONGC for raising issue of fees to be paid to retired judges for acting as arbitrators in a dispute with another company.

-A bench headed by Chief Justice N V Ramana and comprising Justices A S Bopanna and Hima Kohli said the public sector undertakings have so much money that they keep filing frivolous proceedings.
-"Then you have an issue in paying the arbitrators."
+A bench presided over by Chief Justice N V Ramana asked Attorney General K K Venugopal to speak to higher ups in the company to resolve the matter.

-The Chief Justice said, "What do you think of yourselves?
-We will issue a contempt notice."
+"What do you think of yourself?
+We will issue contempt notice for insulting judges," the bench told the ONGC.

-"You are insulting the judges.
-Why? because you have a lot of money."

-The bench said that it was not happy to read the concerns raised by a retired judge in his letter to the court.
-Expressing displeasure with the ONGC's conduct, the bench said: "Look at the arrogance of ONGC.
-I think they have a lot of money so they think they can do anything.
-How can this be permitted?"
+The court stopped short of issuing a contempt notice to ONGC for "insulting" the arbitrators, appointed by it to resolve a dispute with Hong Kong-based Schlumberger Asia Services, over disagreement on fee payments and the meeting schedule.

+Terming it as “very unfortunate,” the bench told ONGC, “You are insulting former judges by not paying the fees as decided by them as per our order.
+You have a lot of egos.
+Is this the way you treat judges?”

-The AG submitted before the bench that he will take up the issue with the PSU.
-After hearing the arguments, the top court scheduled the matter for further hearing after one week.
+The court asked the AG to intervene and resolve the issue and fixed the case for hearing after a week.

-The matter was listed for hearing following a letter written to the top court by one of the arbitrators, a retired Bombay High Court judge, seeking his recusal as arbitrator.
+“Talk to them, solve the problem.
+It's a very embarrassing situation.
+No retired judge would come and appear as arbitrators,” the CJI told the AG.

-In January this year, the top court-appointed former Chief Justice of Calcutta High Court Justice Jai Narayan Patel and former Chief Justice of Punjab and Haryana High Court, Justice Shivax Jal Vazifdar to the panel of arbitrators.
-After Justice Vazifdar recused himself from the matter, Justice S C Dharmadhikari replaced him.
+The apex court had in January appointed Calcutta High Court's former Chief Justice Jai Narayan Patel and Punjab and Haryana High Court's former Chief Justice S Jal Vazifdar as the arbitrators.

-Justice Dharmadhikari subsequently wrote a letter to the top court seeking to recuse himself as an arbitrator.
+Subsequently, Justice S C Dharmadhikari, former judge of the Bombay High Court was appointed as one of the arbitrators after Justice Vazifdar recused himself.

+Even as SC judge Justice Anil Dave was appointed as the third arbitrator, he opted out of the panel due to a dispute over arbitration fees, followed by exit of Justice Patel over the same issue.

 Check out the latest videos from DH: